-Developments The rewrite system is a so-called higher-order recursive program scheme [Kha94]: the left-hand side of the rule consists of just of a single symbol, the description operator, and its right-hand side can be thought of as the definition of the symbol.
-Since we assume that the description operator \imath does not occur in the right-hand side, definition unfolding (elimination) is even non-recursive: along any rewrite sequence starting from an expression e only copies of occurrences of \imath in e are reduced, making the rewrite sequence a so-called development (of those occurrences).
-This guarantees that the associateted rewrite relation is terminating [Ter03, Thm.
-11.5.11].
+Developments The rewrite system is a so-called higher-order recursive program scheme (Khasidashvali, 1994): the left-hand side of the rule consists of just of a single symbol, the description operator, and its right-hand side can be thought of as the definition of the symbol.
+Since we assume that the description operator t does not occur in the right-hand side, definition unfolding (elimination) is even nonrecursive: along any rewrite sequence starting from an expression e only copies of occurrences of t in e are reduced, making the rewrite sequence a so-called development (of those occurrences).
+This guarantees that the associateted rewrite relation is terminating (Terese, 2003, Theorem 11.5.11).
 The fact that the elimination process eventually yields some formula without occurrences of the description operator, independent of the order of elimination, is a direct consequence of termination.

-These three properties justify speaking of $\boldsymbol{\imath}$ as a disambiguated description operator: each of its occurrences in a formula can be eliminated in a unique way and the elimination process is unambiguous as well:
+These three proints justify speaking of i as a disambiguated description operator: each of its occurrences in a formula can be eliminated in a unique way and the elimination process is unambiguous as well:

-Theorem 5.17.
+THEOREM 5.17.
 For a language with scope disambiguated descriptions (i.e., descriptions considered as binary quantifiers), we have termination and unique normal forms for the description elimination system, independent of the precise choice of the (schematic) paraphrase.
 (F5)